neuromatch/nmc-box/sitedata/markdown/how-to-run.md

 ### Airtable

-For submission, we have a good experience with [Airtable](https://airtable.com/) so we implement the backend so that the submission is added to Airtable.
-Here, you only have to make sure that form on the website is the same with Airtable (see fields on `sitedata/agenda/README.md`).
+We use [Airtable](https://airtable.com/) to store NMC submissions.
-We set up Airtable base which you can view here (TBD).
+Here, you only have to make sure that form on the website is the same with Airtable (see fields in `sitedata/agenda/README.md`).
+Airtable allows organizers to quicky go through submissions and update information easily.

 ## Set up automatic email with SendGrid